Cavalcade of Bands

 The Cavalcade of Bands is one of many competitive band organizations in the United States and is one of several major circuits in the mid-Atlantic states (other circuits include Tournament of Bands and USBands).
-Cavalcade was founded in the late 1958 by the members of the Mid-Atlantic Judges Association and its member high schools.
-The organization currently has over 145 member schools.
+Cavalcade was founded in the late 1958 by the members of the Mid-Atlantic Judges Association (MAJA) and its member high schools.
+The organization currently has 150 member bands.
 It provides competitive performance opportunities for marching bands and jazz ensembles.
-Cavalcade sanctions approximately 42 field band events as well as about 25 jazz ensemble events annually.
+Cavalcade sanctions approximately 50 field band events as well as about 25 jazz ensemble events annually.

-From 1971 to 2020 Cavalcade sanctioned color guard, percussion ensemble, and dance team competitions via the CIDA (Cavalcade Indoor Drill Association), later the CIA (Cavalcade Indoor Association).
+From 1971 to 2020, Cavalcade sanctioned color guard, percussion ensemble, and dance team competitions via the Cavalcade Indoor Drill Association (CIDA), later the Cavalcade Indoor Association (CIA).

-Marching Band
+Marching band

-The Cavalcade of Bands sanctions about 42 high school marching band competitions throughout each fall from September to mid-November.
-Bands are judged on a 100-point linear scale by judges both on the field and in the press box.
-Bands are placed into one of five classes based on their size, and judged only within their class.